 Credit Card Companies Will Investigate

-You can dispute any charge that appears on your monthly bill and should do so immediately if it is an expenditure that was not authorized by you.
-Credit card holders may often be told by some lenders that an authorized use can only be reported by forwarding a written notification not more than 60 days from the day the bill was received.
-The truth is that the credit card companies guarantee you 120 days to do so, and under certain circumstances that period can be extended even longer.
-Moreover, the notification can be made by phone, not only in writing.
+You can dispute any charge that appears on your monthly bill.
+You should do so immediately if it is an expenditure that you did not authorize.
+Some lenders may tell credit card holders that you can report an authorized transaction only by notifying the bank in writing no more than 60 days from the day you received the bill.
+The truth is that the credit card companies guarantee you 120 days to do so.
+Under certain circumstances, that period can be even longer.
+Moreover, you can submit your notification by phone, not only in writing.

-A credit card company is required to investigate your claim within a reasonable period of time once it receives your request.
+A credit card company must investigate your claim within a reasonable period of time once it receives your request.
 The ensuing investigation can include an analysis of the signature on the credit card slip, a review of any relevant police report or a comparison of your address with that of the merchant.